-The Lake Hopatcong Commission, in cooperation with the Lake Hopatcong Foundation and Knee Deep Club of Lake Hopatcong, is now in the second year of a trout tagging study to monitor trout survival in Lake Hopatcong over the summer months.
+The Lake Hopatcong Commission, in cooperation with the Lake Hopatcong Foundation and Knee Deep Club of Lake Hopatcong, is now in the third year of a trout tagging study to monitor trout survival in Lake Hopatcong over the summer months.
 All trout stocked under the study are tagged, and we are requesting that all tagged trout be reported and safely released.
+2022 tags were blue, 2023 were silver color and this year tan.

 If a fish is kept, please still fill out the form below and turn in tags at Dow’s Boat Rental (145 Nolan’s Point Rd, Lake Hopatcong 07849), Lake’s End Marina (91 Mt Arlington Blvd, Landing, NJ 07850), or to the Knee Deep Club (PO Box 404, Lake Hopatcong NJ 07849).